LukasZord/LukasZord/README.md

 - 👀 Brazilian, 14yo

-- 🌱 A little student of Python and JavaScript.
+- 🌱 A little student of Python, JavaScript/HTML.
 Currently learning French.

 - 📫 Twitter: @lukaszord_ || Discord: lusky#8916 || Instagram: @lusca.jk (private account)

-- 💖 I will love to chat with you! :)
+- 💖 I will love to chat with you! <3